 If you registered for an eID before you became an employee, you would need to first verify your eID through eProfile instead of registering for a new one.
 If you do not have immediate access to email or other resources after verifying, please contact your department's personnel specialist.
 For more information, see: Verify your eID.

 Once your access has been removed, there is a $50 fee for one week of access to copy any data you forgot.
-Contact the IT Help Desk to request access to your data.
+Contact the IT Service Desk: Submit a Ticket or Start a Live Chat to request access to your data.

 After you've been gone from K-State for 180 days, all files and email associated with your eID are destroyed and removed from the central backup systems.

 Your eID and password are stored in KEAS, a secure directory service that is managed by the Division of Information Technology.
 Your eID only is visible in the K-State People Directory (unless you've specified otherwise) because it is the address for your K-State email.
 The People Directory is the online searchable database of K-State faculty, staff, and students.
 You can search the People Directory from the Search website or by entering search criteria in any 'Search K-State' box on the K-State website.
 Your People Directory display settings can be updated at any time through eProfile.